-HMRC is formulating a ten-year plan to modernise the whole of the UK's tax administration system by 2030 which will facilitate more digital reporting in 'real time', i.e. closer to the time of transactions.
-To achieve this HMRC will have to restructure its own internal systems and parliament will need to rewrite large parts of the tax law.
-For example, the structure of penalties which are imposed for non-compliance will need to be revised and this may happen alongside a change in the timing of tax payments.
+HMRC has embarked on a ten-year plan to modernise the UK's tax administration system by 2030 to facilitate more digital reporting in 'real time', i.e. closer to the time of transactions.
+This project includes the restructure of HMRC's own internal systems.